-Discount brokers usually list their fee schedule online, such as this fee schedule from E-Trade.
+Brokers usually list their fee schedule online, such as this fee schedule from E-Trade.
 If you can’t find it online, you should be able to get a copy from the broker’s customer service department.
 Don’t sign up with a brokerage unless you understand all of the fees.

-This may or may not be important to you.
+This may or may not be relevant to you.
 If you already have a bank account that can accommodate all of your banking needs, this is a non-factor.
 If you’re looking for a broker that also doubles as a bank, then this consideration is important.

 For me, this is very important.
 I like to have access to customer service 24/7 and occasional face to face discussions.
 If you want to be able to see someone face to face, the best bet is searching your neighborhood for an office.
 There are TD Ameritrade and Charles Schwab brokerage offices near where I live.

-Another good idea is to give the discount brokers on your short list a call and shoot them an email.
+Another good idea is to give the discount brokers on your shortlist a call and shoot them an email.
 How fast are they responding?
 Are they knowledgeable?
 Are they courteous?
 This will help you narrow down the list before committing.

-In addition to the brokers listed above here are additional websites that might be of interest to you.
+In addition to the brokers listed above, here are additional websites that might be of interest to you.

-Personal Capital is a free online accounts aggregator, net worth and expense tracker, portfolio planner and analyzer all in one.
-It offers a comprehensive overview of your investment portfolio allowing you to make adjustments to lower your expenses and improve your asset allocation.
+Personal Capital is a free online accounts aggregator, net worth and expense tracker, portfolio planner, and analyzer all in one.
+It offers a comprehensive overview of your investment portfolio, allowing you to make adjustments to lower your expenses and improve your asset allocation.

 Betterment is a simpler way to invest.
-Instead of doing your own investing, all you have to do is just answer a few questions about who you are and Betterment will automatically invest the money for you.
-Sign up today and get a $25 new account bonus.|
+Instead of doing your own investing, all you have to do is just answer a few questions about who you are, and Betterment will automatically invest the money for you.